 Depression is commonly known to cause a lack of energy.
 It can also lead individuals to make poor life choices, especially when related to long-term outcomes.
 Problems such as poor diet, lack of exercise, and poor sleep habits can all lead to an increased risk for heart health problems including high blood pressure, stroke and heart attack.

 According to an article published in JAMA Psychiatry, those hospitalized with severe infections were 62 percent more likely than average to also have a mood disorder.
-Since major infections are known to cause inflammation across all of the body’s systems, they may also trigger depressive episodes.

 The same JAMA article found that hospital visits due to autoimmune disease were a marker for a 45% greater risk of mood disorders such as depression.
 Disorders such as Graves’ disease, inflammatory bowel disease (IBD), lupus, multiple sclerosis (MS), psoriasis, rheumatoid arthritis (RA), and others can cause abnormally low or high immune system activity.
 They can also cause long-term pain or disability, which has been shown to lead to depression in some cases.